jake-knerr/cogent/README.md

 #### Services should not accept initialization values.

-This way, services can be used globally without configuration changes.
+This way services can be used globally by encapsulated components.

 #### That's it.
 Don't overthink it.